 Dr. Ball has enjoyed an extensive teaching career specializing in the areas of piano performance, piano repertoire, piano pedagogy, improvisation and composition.
 She instigated and formulated the curriculum for the Bachelor of Music degree in Composition at Olivet Nazarene University implemented in 2004.
 She is a member of the Illinois State Music Teachers Association, the American College of Musicians, and the Society of Composers, Inc. She has served as adjudicator and clinician for various music institutions and organizations such as the Mendelssohn Club, the National Piano Guild and the Illinois State Music Teachers Association.

-Dr. Ball is mother of three, grandmother of five, and lives with her husband Stephen in Bourbonnais, Illinois.
+Dr. Ball is mother of three, grandmother of six, and lives with her husband Stephen in Bourbonnais, Illinois.